 The classic idea of a ‘proxy measure’ is an indirect measure of an outcome, particularly where the data is hard to come by.
 For example, ‘infant mortality rates’ could be a direct measure of the efficacy of a community healthcare system, but is often used as a proxy measure for the social/economic community welfare (source: https://govex.jhu.edu/wiki/proxy-measure/).

-Whilst this might seem like a reasonable shortcut at the time, these types of proxy measures cost time and money but they add very little if any value.
-The cost in time and money come in the effort to collect the data to produce the measure, to report the proxy and then in all the lost time in meetings debating how to interpret the measure and debates on what it is telling us.
+This might seem like a reasonable shortcut at the time.
+But these types of proxy measures cost time and money but they add very little (if any) value.
+Consider the cost in time and money come in the effort to collect the data.
+Then we report the proxy.
+Also, all the lost time in meetings debating how to interpret the measure and long debates on what it is telling us.

 Step two of the eights steps within the PuMP Blueprint is exactly about “what” to measure.
-Too often when we think of broad terms, we jump straight to figuring out how to measure it, get stuck and look for shortcuts.
+Too often we think of what we are measuring in very broad terms.
+Then we jump straight to figuring out how to measure it.
+We get stuck and look for shortcuts.
 Before we even start talking about performance measures, we need to be able to articulate what it is we want to measure.
 We need to define the results we seek in a language that makes them measurable.

-Once we have a result that is measurable – then we can design and select performance measures that will tell us how are going in trying to get to that result.
-Step three of PuMP uses a Measures Design technique that guides us through a process to ensure we have meaningful measures for that result.
+Once we have a result that is measurable.
+Then we can design and select performance measures that will tell us how are going in trying to get to that result.
+Step three of PuMP uses a Measures Design technique.
+This guides us through a process to ensure we have meaningful measures for that result.

 Proxy measures do not allow us to understand what performance is doing.
-No more proxy measures for performance – make to effort to make what you want to measure, measurable, then design measures that will provide feedback on the result.
+No more proxy measures for performance.
+Put in the effort to make what you want to measure, measurable.
+Then design measures that will provide feedback on the result.
 If the result is important, the investment in effort and time will be worth it.